How to Whiten Your Teeth 11 Best RemediesSeptember 29, 2017

-You can rub your teeth with the peel powder, or use diluted lemon juice as a mouth wash after brushing your teeth.
+You can rub your teeth with the peel powder, or use diluted lemon juice as a mouthwash after brushing your teeth.
 You could also pair it up with baking soda and form a paste.
-However, make sure to rinse your mouth with plain water afterwards, because citrus fruits are said to erode your enamel off if used in excessive amount.
-Also make sure to limit the practice of this method to a few times a week.
+However, make sure to rinse your mouth with plain water afterward, because citrus fruits are said to erode your enamel off if used in excessive amount.
+Also, make sure to limit the practice of this method to a few times a week.

 9. Activated Charcoal

-Activated charcoal is known to have great absorbing abilities.
+It is known to have great absorbing abilities.
 It has gained immense popularity for its ability to produce beautiful flawless skin.
-However, it is capable of absorbing impurities not just off your skin, but also your teeth.
+However, it is capable of absorbing impurities not just of your skin, but also your teeth.
 It helps whiten your teeth by absorbing the bacteria off your teeth, along with other microscopic substances that cause plague and discoloring of teeth.